General terms and conditions

 1. If an offer has a limited validity period or is subject to conditions, this will be explicitly stated in the offer.

-2. The offer contains a complete and accurate description of the offered products, digital content, and/or services.
-The description is sufficiently detailed to allow the consumer to make a proper assessment of the offer.
-If the entrepreneur uses images, these are a truthful representation of the offered products, services, and/or digital content.
-Obvious mistakes or errors in the offer do not bind the entrepreneur.
+2. The offer contains a complete and accurate description of the products, digital content, and/or services offered.
+The description is detailed enough to allow for a proper assessment of the offer by the consumer.
+If the entrepreneur uses images, these are a truthful representation of the products, services, and/or digital content offered.
+Obvious mistakes or obvious errors in the offer do not bind the entrepreneur.

-3. Every offer contains such information that it is clear to the consumer what rights and obligations are connected to the acceptance of the offer.
+3. Each offer contains such information that it is clear to the consumer what the rights and obligations are that are attached to the acceptance of the offer.

 Article 5 - The agreement

-1. The contract is concluded, subject to the provisions of paragraph 4, at the moment the consumer accepts the offer and meets the conditions set.
+1. The agreement is concluded, subject to the provisions of paragraph 4, at the moment of acceptance by the consumer of the offer and the fulfillment of the conditions set therein.

-2. If the consumer has accepted the offer electronically, the entrepreneur will immediately confirm receipt of the acceptance electronically.
-As long as the receipt of this acceptance has not been confirmed by the entrepreneur, the consumer may dissolve the contract.
+2. If the consumer has accepted the offer electronically, the entrepreneur will promptly confirm the receipt of the acceptance of the offer electronically.
+As long as the receipt of this acceptance has not been confirmed by the entrepreneur, the consumer can dissolve the agreement.

-3. If the contract is concluded electronically, the entrepreneur takes appropriate technical and organizational measures to secure the electronic transmission of data and ensures a safe web environment.
-If the consumer can pay electronically, the entrepreneur will observe appropriate security measures.
+3. If the agreement is concluded electronically, the entrepreneur will take appropriate technical and organizational measures to secure the electronic transfer of data and will ensure a safe web environment.
+If the consumer can pay electronically, the entrepreneur will take appropriate security measures for this.

-4. The entrepreneur may, within legal frameworks, ascertain whether the consumer can meet their payment obligations, as well as all facts and factors relevant to responsibly entering into the distance contract.
-If the entrepreneur has good reasons based on this investigation not to enter into the contract, they are entitled to refuse an order or request with motivation or to attach special conditions to the execution.
+4. The entrepreneur may, within legal frameworks, inform themselves whether the consumer can meet their payment obligations, as well as all facts and factors that are relevant for responsibly entering into the distance agreement.
+If the entrepreneur has good grounds based on this investigation not to enter into the agreement, they are entitled to refuse an order or request with justification or to attach special conditions to the execution.

-5. The entrepreneur will provide the following information to the consumer no later than upon delivery of the product, service or digital content, in writing or in such a way that it can be stored by the consumer in an accessible manner on a durable data carrier:
+5. The entrepreneur will send the following information, in writing or in such a way that it can be stored by the consumer in an accessible manner on a durable data carrier, at the latest upon delivery of the product, service, or digital content to the consumer:

-a. the visiting address of the entrepreneur's establishment where the consumer can address complaints;
+a. the visiting address of the entrepreneur's establishment where the consumer can go with complaints;

-b. the conditions under which and the manner in which the consumer can exercise the right of withdrawal, or a clear statement regarding the exclusion of the right of withdrawal;
+b. the conditions under which and the manner in which the consumer can exercise the right of withdrawal, or a clear notification regarding the exclusion of the right of withdrawal;

-c. the information about guarantees and existing after-sales service;
+c. the information about warranties and existing after-sales service;

-d. the price including all taxes of the product, service or digital content; where applicable the delivery costs; and the method of payment, delivery or performance of the distance contract;
+d. the price including all taxes of the product, service, or digital content; where applicable, the delivery costs; and the method of payment, delivery, or execution of the distance agreement;

-e. the requirements for terminating the agreement if the agreement has a duration of more than one year or is indefinite;
+e. the requirements for termination of the agreement if the agreement has a duration of more than one year or is of indefinite duration;

 f. if the consumer has a right of withdrawal, the model withdrawal form.

-6. In the case of a continuous transaction, the provision in the previous paragraph only applies to the first delivery.
+6. In the case of a long-term transaction, the provision in the previous paragraph only applies to the first delivery.

 Article 6 - Right of withdrawal